hashicorp/terraform-provider-azurerm/website/docs/r/container_registry_task.html.markdown

 ---

-A `platform_setting` block supports the following:
+A `platform` block supports the following:

 * `os` - (Required) The operating system type required for the task.
 Possible values are `Windows` and `Linux`.